 Smart21 2007 | 2013 | 2014 | 2015

 The Sunshine Coast is a metropolitan area that spreads across 2,291 square kilometers of Australia’s coastline about 100 kilometers north of Brisbane.
 A sub-tropical paradise of beautiful beaches and scenic mountains, the Coast has experienced boom times and almost doubled its population since the 1980s from tourism and retirement relocation, which drove the growth of construction and retailing.
 But the ebbing of the commodities boom that fueled Australia’s economy has revealed the fragility of the local economy.
-Population growth has slowed to below the state average and demand for tourist accommodation has fallen year after year, creating an above-average unemployment rate that hits particularly hard on youth.

 Speed It Up Program